 It’s the second biggest search engine in the world, right after Google.
 And it’s growing faster than ever.

-Grow with the trend, so that when YouTube reaches an incredible height, your channel follows the path.
+As a Youtuber, you have to grow with the trend, so that when YouTube reaches an incredible height, your channel follows the path.

 - #1- Find Video Keywords